tigerpointe/Clues-Adventure/README.md

 To enable PowerShell scripts, you may need to update your execution policy.
 Find the PowerShell icon on your system, right-click and select the "Run as administrator" option.
 Type ...

-        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+        Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 ... and press the enter key.
 Type "Y" and press the enter key again.
+Even as "Unrestricted", PowerShell will still prompt you for a confirmation before running any untrusted script.

 The text adventure game first displays information about the current room, and then accepts two-word commands that are used to interact with the characters and objects.
 Each command is split on the space, and the first three characters of each word are retrieved.
 If a word is longer than three characters, the value is trimmed.
 In this game, the three-characters must uniquely identify a room, object, character or command.